Dear Body of Christ,

 And what ISN’T spiritual abuse, my friend, is CORRECTION.

-I have been corrected several times, even recently.
+I have been corrected multiple times.
 But you know what?
 I value that correction.
 How can I grow without feedback?
 How can we be safe without boundaries?

 Boundaries exist for our safety.
 God allows us to receive feedback from our brothers and sisters in Christ, and from our leaders, for a reason.
 It’s because we need such feedback (and sometimes correction) to help us grow.